-Note: Parents may apply now for the Reading Scholarship Accounts for the 2018-19 school year by clicking here.
+Families may apply now for a Reading Scholarship for the 2021-22 school year by clicking here.

 In 2018, Florida became the first state to offer an education savings account program for students enrolled in public schools.
 The Reading Scholarship, administered by Step Up For Students, was created to help public school students in third through fifth grade who struggle with reading.
 The program offers parents access to educational savings accounts, worth $500 each, to pay for tuition and fees related to part-time tutoring, summer and after-school literacy programs, instructional materials and curriculum related to reading or literacy.

-- Students who are classified as English Language Learners and who are enrolled in a program or receiving services that are specifically designed to meet the instructional needs of English Language Learner students will receive priority.
+- Students who are classified as English Language Learners, and who are enrolled in a program or receiving services that are specifically designed to meet the instructional needs of English Language Learner (ELL) students, will receive priority

 While completing the application, families may be asked to provide the following document, but it is not required to complete the application: 2020-21 ELA score report.